kami · 紙

 When the user hands over raw material (meeting notes, brain dump, existing doc in different format, chat transcript, scattered points):

-- Extract: pull out every factual claim, number, date, name, and action item
+- Extract: pull out every factual claim, number, date, name, source, material reference, and action item

 - Classify: map each extract to the target template's sections (see

-references/writing.mdfor section structure per doc type) - Gap-check: list what the template needs but the raw content doesn't have - present as a compact table
+references/writing.mdfor section structure per doc type) - Gap-check: list what the template needs but the raw content doesn't have - include missing facts, missing proof, and missing materials

 - Ask once: share the gap table with the user.
 Do not guess to fill gaps.